Maumee, Ohio: History

 In 1817 a town plat was laid out at the Foot of the Rapids of the Maumee River, and within a decade, the settlement was gaining recognition as a major trans-shipment point connecting Lake Erie and the land to the west.
 The opening of the Erie Canal in 1825 in New York State stimulated migration to Ohio, as it connected Great Lakes communities to the Hudson River and port of New York City.
 Completion of the Wabash and Erie Canal in 1840 further stimulated the economy.
 Jessup Scott, a noted town promoter, predicted that Maumee would become the "great city of the West," surpassing all rivals.
 By mid-century Maumee was a flourishing center of river trade, commerce and shipbuilding.
 Nearly twenty mercantile companies crowded the three miles (5 km) of ship docks and competed for the retail and wholesale trade.

 In 1840 Maumee was designated as the county seat; lawyers came from miles around to practice in the imposing Greek Revival Lucas County Courthouse erected by private subscription.
 Court days were a time of trade and commerce, as well.
 The federal custom house and post office also were located in Maumee.

 Dreams of greatness began to fade in the 1850s, when ships too large to navigate the river were introduced for use in the Great Lakes.
 In addition, the railroad provided faster and cheaper means of transportation than river traffic and drew off business.
 As the population expanded westward, Maumee lost the county seat in 1854.

 Nearly a century later, in the 1970s, Maumee developed an economic renaissance.
 Today the city is one of the largest business centers in Northwest Ohio.
 Together, Arrowhead Business Park and Maumee's historic business community contribute to the 30,000 plus jobs in the community.
-Maumee has expanded its original boundaries, and the population has grown to more than 13,700 residents.
+Maumee has expanded its original boundaries, and the population is now more than 13,700 residents, representing a continuing downturn from the 15,000+ high of the early 1970s.
 Maumee's neighborhoods retain their small town flavor; in addition, many historic homes and buildings of the early residents still stand along the tree-lined streets of the architectural districts.